brianwjoy/survey-reporting-demo/README.md

 ## Purpose

-The purpose of this project is to provide a general introduction to a scaleable and reproducible survey reporting workflow using R and Quarto.
+The purpose of this project is to provide a general introduction to a scalable and reproducible survey reporting workflow using R and Quarto.

 **This project is not intended to:**